Halftruth08/Game_AI/README.md

 # Game_AI
-When dancers collaborate on coding, fun is sure to ensue... before using, use pip (or conda) to install the required packages: collections math tempfile zipfile six tensorflow sklearn matplotlib requests lxml pandas
+When dancers collaborate on coding, fun is sure to ensue... before using, install requirements

 Then, see usage for how to initiate AI in an ipython session.

+Usage:
+import codenames.model_building as cmb

+model = cmb.make_full_model()

+import codenames.game_player as cgp

+cgp.codemaster(model)